Chemmart Sumatriptan Tablets

 Not all strengths, pack types and/or pack sizes may be available.

 Each tablet contains 50 mg or 100 mg of sumatriptan (as sumatriptan succinate) as the active ingredient.

 - magnesium stearate

-- Opadry White, Pink (depending on the colour, contains hypromellose, polyethylene glycol, titanium dioxide, iron oxide red, iron oxide black.)
+- Opadry Pink (50 mg only) which contains hypromellose, polyethylene glycol, titanium dioxide, iron oxide red and iron oxide black

 This medicine is gluten-free, sucrose-free, tartrazine-free and free of other azo dyes.